Point Cook - North East

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Point Cook - North East has 46 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together facilitate 2722 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average located 234 meters from the nearest stop.
+Six different routes service these stops, collectively facilitating 2722 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average being located 234 meters from the nearest stop.

-On a daily basis, there are an average of 388 trips across all routes, which equates to approximately 59 weekly trips per individual stop.
+Across all routes, there are an average of 388 trips per day, which equates to approximately 59 weekly trips per individual stop.

 Frequently Asked Questions - Transport